Brad Brown

 Permit Required: Typically a permit is required to connect a grid-tied solar system to the houses grid electricity.
 However, there are DIY grid-tied solar systems that might or might not be legal and might or might not require a permit.

-Power Outages: Often a grid-tied solar system can't provide power during a power outage due to regulations that require shutting off power for safely reasons to protect line workers.
+Power Outages: Often a grid-tied solar system can't provide power during a power outage due to government regulations that require shutting off power for safely reasons to protect line workers.

-Government Involvement: Government involvement might include fees, taxes, regulations, inspections, and permits.
+Government Involvement: Government involvement might include taxes, fees, regulations, inspections, and permits.

 Easy to use: When the solar system is grid-tied to your houses electrical system it is generally easy to use and you use your electricity just like your always have.